 Inspired, the EGI quarterly newsletter focuses on the EGI community and is a channel to report outcomes, initiatives, plans and opinions from the community.

-At the start of the EGI-Engage project, the CT updated the editorial focus to include the Competence Centres as target groups and report specifically the project’s outcomes.
+At the start of the EGI-Engage project, the Communications Team updated the editorial focus to include the Competence Centres as target groups and report specifically the project’s outcomes.

 Director’s letters